 Bria had said that Vixa could eat almost any food as long as she ate the food deposited in her dish every day, so I lifted her up and asked what kind she wanted while pointing to each.
 She yipped when I pointed to the chocolate peanut butter ice cream, so I put a smaller amount in a bowl for her and then headed to one of the vacant tables.
 Setting her bowl down on the bench beside me, I dug into the pizza before it got cold.

-When we were both done eating, I let Vixa lick the remnants of ice cream in my bowl and then carried the dirty dishes over to their proper area.
+When we were both done eating, I let Vixa lick the remnants of ice cream in my bowl and then I carried the dirty dishes over to their proper area.
 With our bellies slightly-less empty, we then headed back to my room.
 Vixa immediately teleported over to her water dish and began lapping at it while I headed to the bathroom.

 A quick shower later and I was laying on my bed with Vixa beside me.
 I wasn’t very tired and it wasn’t a good idea to sleep just after eating, so I turned on the TV and looked for something to watch.
 I ended up watching an old episode of Stargate SG-1 a few minutes after it started, though by the time it ended I was struggling to keep my eyes open.